pythagoras-yamamoto/pythagoras-yamamoto/README.md

 I'm a graduate student majoring in Cognitive Science and Information Science at JAIST [CogCompLab](http://www.jaist.ac.jp/ks/labs/shhidaka/cogcomp/).

 My interests are :
-- Causal Inference
+- Computational Model
 - Front-End Development

 The study I've been working on lately is :
-- Reinforcement Learning
+- Reinforce Learning
 - React.js / Redux

 ## Major Works